EventStore/documentation/docs/tutorials/HTTP_Connector.md

 ### Step 6: Verify data was sent to the endpoint

-Check that the newly created EventStoreDB data has been transmitted to the connector endpoint.
+Check that the newly created KurrentDB data has been transmitted to the connector endpoint.

 **6.1:** Navigate to the bin URL (example: `https://www.postb.in/b/1737399256387-4331883823033`).